-Program 3 {modified January 30th} Due: February 6, 2008 at 11:59 p.m.
+Due: February 13, 2014 at 11:59 p.m.

 Event-Driven Simulation of a Processor Scheduling Queue in C

 This assignment focuses on the use of data structures built in C with structures.
 One specific goal of this assignment is to give the students practice with C pointers.

 Additionally, completing this assignment will require understanding the basics of event-driven simulation which is used prominently in the performance analysis of computer systems and computer networks.
 The primary objective of this assignment is to use event-driven simulation to compare the performance of a FCFS (First Come First Served) scheduler against a RR (Round Robin) scheduler.
-The preemptive RR scheduler is now only for 6 extra credits!
+If a student chooses to implement an additional, optional preemptive RR scheduler they can receive 6 extra credit points!
 The simulation topology consists of n processes arriving at the CPU scheduler for service (e.g. see the RR scheduler figure below).
 Assume queue sizes are unbounded in this program.

 An FCFS scheduler serves customers in the order of their arrival to the scheduler queue.
 Each process runs on the CPU within interruption.

-Developed for multiprogrammed, time-sharing operating systems, a RR scheduler allocates up to a time slice (e.g., 100 milliseconds) of CPU service for a time slice to the process at the front of the scheduler queue.
+Developed for multiprogrammed, time-sharing operating systems, a RR scheduler allocates up to a time slice (e.g., 100 milliseconds) of CPU service per time slice to the process at the front of the scheduler queue.
 In simple RR, arriving customers are enqueued at the back of the scheduler queue.
-If the process does not finish within a time slice, as indicated in the figure, the process returns to the back of the scheduler queue to await its turn for another time slice.
+If the process does not finish within its time slice, as indicated in the figure, the process returns to the back of the scheduler queue to await its turn for another time slice.

 Round Robin Queue

-40 Points

-CS2303 Systems Programming Concepts

-Preemptive RR is a small variant of RR designed to give priority to very short jobs.
-Upon the arrival of a new process at the scheduler queue, the currently running process is preempted in mid time slice.
+Preemptive RR is a variant of RR designed to give priority to very short jobs.
+Upon the arrival of a new process at the scheduler queue, preemptive RR preempts the currently running process in mid time slice.
 The newly arriving process then receives one initial time slice before being enqueued at the back of the scheduler queue.
 Once the preempting process completes, the preempted process is resumed to receive the remainder of its preempted time slice of service.

 Assignment Inputs

-Your program begins by reading in two command line arguments source and time-slice to indicate respectively, the number of source processes to simulate and the time slice to be used in the preemptive RR simulation.
+Your program begins by reading in two command line arguments source and time-slice to indicate respectively, the number of source processes to simulate and the time slice to be used in the RR and preemptive RR simulations.
+A time slice of 0 is an indicator that your program should simulate the FCFS queue for this run of the simulation.

 For this simulator all time will be represented in 100 milliseconds units.
 Thus, a command line time-slice of 2 indicates a 200 millisecond time slice.
 Moreover 100 milliseconds is the smallest granularity of the simulator.

-The program reads source lines of input from a script file (in ASCII) where each line of input contains:
+Subsequently, the program reads source lines of input from an ASCII script file where each line of input contains:

 '''

 process-id arrival_time cpu_time

 '''

-where arrival_time and cpu_time are in simulation units (i.e. 100 milliseconds)
+where arrival\time and cpu\time are in simulation units (i.e. 100 millisecond units)

 For example, the input line: